Crateuas (physician)

 Image of P. lanceolata (lamb's tongue) in the Vienna Dioscurides, an example of a possible copy from manuscripts of Krateuas's work.

-Crateuas (111-64 BC), also known as Cratevas (Latin), Krateuas, or Kratevas (Κρατεύας), was a Greek doctor and pharmacologist.
-He was distinguished from others of the same name by the epithet "Rootpicker" or "Rhizotomist" (ὁ ῥιζοτόμος, ho rhizotómos) after the Greek name of his principle work, the Herbology.
+Crateuas (111-64 BC), also known as Cratevas (Latin), Krateuas, or Kratevas (Κρατεύας), was a Greek doctor, pharmacologist, and friend of Mithradates VI Eupator.
+He was distinguished from others of the same name by the epithet "Rootpicker" or "Rhizotomist" (ὁ ῥιζοτόμος, ho rhizotómos) after the Greek name of his principal work, the Herbology.

 Life

 Little is known of Crateuas's life.
 Although he is often closely linked with Mithridates VI of Pontus in various histories, (Note: See, e.g., Lopez's Medicine and Oncology.) surviving sources from antiquity only attest that they were in correspondence with one another and that Crateuas credited the Pontic king with the discovery of a plant named mithridation in his honour.
 The exact plant described remains unknown, although some scholars have connected it to Dorstenia tambourissa or Erythronium denscanis.